-Many people looking to purchase a home want it to be as energy efficient as possible.
+Utilities are expensive.
+It’s important to know that water and electricity use have costs beyond your regular bill.
+Many people want their home to be as energy efficient as possible.
 Real estate agents all over the United States boast that green homes may sell faster and for a higher price than traditional homes.
-Endorsing a home through the U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design Program, more popularly known as the LEED Program, provides one outlet to ensure a home is energy efficient.

 - Using sustainable landscaping